 A chemical that binds to a receptor and increases its activity.
 Agonists are classified by the way they interact with their receptor.
 There are direct (orthosteric) agonists, indirect (allosteric) agonists, and biased agonists, for example.

 A chemical that increases or decreases the strength of the signal a receptor sends into the cell.
 Allosteric modulators affect constitutive activity and agonists, but their effect will not necessarily be the same for all agonists of a receptor.

 Also known as the ‘bliss molecule’ anandamide is responsible for the feeling of a runner’s high.
 In 1993, it made history as the first identified endocannabinoid, or cannabinoid produced within our bodies.
 It’s identification proved that the endocannabinoid system was responsible for more than just mediating the effects of plant-based cannabinoids like THC.

 A chemical that binds to a receptor and deactivates, or blocks, its activity.

 The measure of how well a chemical binds to a receptor, which impacts how strongly the cell associated with the receptor reacts.

 An individual cannabis flower.
 Bracts are teardrop-shaped and often found in tight clusters at the ends of cannabis branches.

-Cannabis products that contains all of the original compounds found in cannabis flower: cannabinoids, terpenes, and flavonoids — and from which tetrahydrocannabinol (THC) has been removed.
+Cannabis products that contains all of the original compounds found in cannabis flower — cannabinoids, terpenes, and flavonoids — and from which tetrahydrocannabinol (THC) has been removed.

 The unheated form of cannabidiol (CBD) that is produced in cannabis flower.
 See “acid cannabinoids”.